unrealapex/unrealapex/README.md

 >
 > I'm currently learning the magic of open source
 >
-> Unrelated Facts: I have a wierd obscession with space ☄️ and Team Fortress 2
+> Unrelated Fact: My Favorite Book Is *Python For Dummies By John Shovic and Alan Simpson*
 >
 > Pronouns: he\him
 >